chrispy90/Remote-Sensing-Final/README.md

 * Class 7: Planted/ Cultivated (81, 82)
 * Class 8: Wetlands (90, 95)

+## Make Training and validation points
+1.)
+Convert Landsat 8 images to polygons (Raster to polygon Tool)

+2.)
+Convert the polygons to centroids (Features to Points Tool -o as shapefile)

+3.)
+Make two subsets of the centroids (Subset Features Tool)

+4.)
+Ensure no points overlap within each subset or between the two (Select by Location Tool)

+  * Total Training sites: 7000

+  * Total Validation sites: 3000

+5.)
+Remove points with a value of -9999 and 0 (NLCD no data value)

+6.)
+Buffer points with 10 meters (Buffer tool)

+7.)
+Make buffers into multipart polygons (Dissolve Tool)

+8.)
+Load buffers into the Training Sample Manager and click the save button (Image Classification Toolbar)

+9.)
 Add known land cover classification to points via the reclassifed NLCD raster (Extract Multi Values to Points Tool)

+10.)
 Remove extra fields in the training and validation points

-Create a composite of the following Landsat bands: 1 through 7 (Image Analysis window -o Compsite.tif)
+## Landsat 8 Data
+1.)
+Load bands 1 through 7 into ArcMap and open the Image analysis window

-Create a shapefile to use to clip the Composite Landsat image so that the No data cells are removed (Image Analysis window: Clip button)
+2.)
+Create a shapefile to use to clip the Composite Landsat image so that the No data cells are removed (Image Analysis Window: Clip button)

+3.)
+Composite and save as a TIF (Iamage Analysis Window: Save button)

 # Analysis

+NOTE: had to remove class 3 (barren soil) becuase it would skew the classifier for some reason.
+As a result, Class 3 was removed for this entire analysis

-## Traditional supervised classifier algorithm: Maximum Likelihood Classification
+## Maximum Likelihood Classification
 1.)
 Generate a signature file to feed classifier (feed in training sites)
-  * Load bands individually: bands 1 - 7
+  * Load bands individually: bands 1 - 7 (use th clipped versions of these from Landsat data prep step 2) 2.)
-2.)
 Run Maximum Likliehood Classification Tool
-  * Load bands individually: bands 1 - 7
+  * Load bands individually: bands 1 - 7 (use th clipped versions of these from Landsat data prep step 2)

 ## Random tree Classifier
 1.)
 Train classifier